TrovePI/trove/content/docs/welcome/welcome.md

 ## Quick Start

 Quickly get setup with bpt and Trove.
-[Quick Start →](../../quick-start/)
+[Quick Start →](../../quick-start/quick-start/)

 ## bpt

 - Welcome to bpt, a new tool for a new decade.
-[About bpt →](../../bpt-docs/)
+[Introduction to bpt →](../../bpt-docs/introduction-to-bpt/)
 - How to install bpt.
 [Install bpt →](../../bpt-docs/install-bpt/)
 - Set up a new project using bpt.
 [Starting new project →](../../bpt-docs/starting-project/)
 - Adding packages to your bpt project.
 [Adding pacakges →](../../bpt-docs/adding-packages-to-project/)